15+ amazingly unique things to do in St Petersburg Russia

 Is an institution.
 Mad meen here, they keell with axe.
 You next door.

 He grinned: Get it?

-A little morbid considering it was a murder institution and I was their neighbor.
-But he had a sense of humor.
-I like that.
+A little morbid considering it was a murder institution and I was their neighbour.
+But he had a sense of humour.
+I’ll give him that.

 Let’s move on to the dead-seriously-named Church of Our Savior on the Spilled Blood.
 It has to be the most intense church name in history, which is odd considering its cheerful lollipop architecture and style.

 The church was built by Bloody Nicholas as a tribute to his father Alexander II who was assassinated in 1881.
 It’s similar to St. Basil’s Cathedral in Moscow, which is even more saturated with rainbow colors, and was constructed under the reign of no other than Ivan the Terrible.

 By the way, have you ever noticed the funny nicknames of the old Russian rulers?
 There are of course the nice ones, like Catherine the Great (1729-1796) and Yaroslav the Wise (1019 – 1054), but some of them are straight-out hilarious, like Sviatopolk the Accursed (1015 – 1019) and Ivan Moneybags (1304-1340) or Dmitry the Terrible Eyes (1322 – 1326) and Alexis the Quietest (1645 – 1676).

 I’d be Miriam the Adventurous (1982- sometime in a distant future).